chidojiro/test_vdc/README.md

 Run `yarn` or `yarn install` to install node modules before starting the application

+# Libraries/Tools used

+`ant-design` for common UI components
+`swr` fro data fetching
+`react-context` for state management `styled-components` for styling

 # Development

 Open 2 terminals, one for React dev server and one for node server: